Marketing the Rainbow

 Many celebrities showed up at the launch party, including Tyson Beckford, Colton Haynes, Cory Bond, Monica Lewinsky, Uma Thurman, Robert De Niro and Alan Cumming.

 For a number of years RL released a "gender-neutral Pride capsule collection", featuring both rainbow branded items as well as celebrities.
 In 2019 Gus Kenworthy was one of them, in 2020 the campaign was supported by i.a.
 Dan Levy, Indya Moore, Jeremy Pope and Heather Kemesky.
 You can see the campaign video here.
+The 2021 collection featured a line of stylish, white polo shirts with an elegant rainbow collar, while they also announced their first Pride eyewear campaign.

 Ralph Lauren Corporation (RL) is an American fashion company, known for products in four categories: apparel, home, accessories, and fragrances.
 The Company's brands include Chaps, Lauren, Polo, Double RL, up to the full luxury Ralph Lauren Purple Label and Ralph Lauren Collection brands.
 The company is headquartered in New York City, and founded in 1967 by American fashion designer Ralph Lauren.
 His net worth is over $6 bln.